Connect

 Hi Asia, so excited to have you with us today.
 What can you tell us about your story?

-With all the extra time I had, I learned how to take my own Instagram pictures, worked with multiple brands and even landed my first paid collaboration in 2021.
+With all the extra time I had, I also learned how to take my own Instagram pictures, worked with multiple brands and even landed my first paid collaboration in 2021.

 Would you say it’s been a smooth road, and if not what are some of the biggest challenges you’ve faced along the way?